kitajchuk/node-squarespace-server/README.md

 sqs buster
 ```

-This runs the [express](http://expressjs.com) server on port `5050` for `localhost`.
+This runs the [express](http://expressjs.com) server on port `5050` at `localhost`.

+## Login
 You will first be prompted with a login page.
-Enter your email and password for YOUR Squarespace account ( used for logging into /config ) that is associated with THIS Squarespace site.
+Enter your email and password for YOUR Squarespace account ( used for logging into `/config` ) that is associated with THIS Squarespace site.
 This information is not stored anywhere, it is just used to make some initial requests to retrieve data for your site.

+## Logout
+Logging out is easy.
+Stopping the server will log you out if you are working locally.
+If you are running the instance on a deployed server, you can always hit `/logout` to logout.
+You will automatically be logged out after a period of 24 hours.

+## Deploy
+All testing of this module has been done locally.
+Once testing is completed for running this on a deployed server expect the steps to be listed here.